SebastienMarmin/variational-calibration/README.md

 ## Installation
-- Make sure you can import the python modules bunch, humanize and tensorboardX
+- Make sure you can import the python modules bunch, humanize and tensorboardX.